nicoleorzan/P1.2_seed/readme.md

   - exercise session (mandatory for MHPC students)

   NOTE x DSSC: today assignment is the implementation of the PI approximation using MPI.
-  The exercise was presented in class at described on today slides
+  The exercise was presented in class and described on [today slides]

 - Wednesday November 8 (for MHPC students only):
   - lecture one: Strategies of Parallelization